“Neck pain has been ranked 4th highest in terms of disability” Lancet 2016.

 If you have any of these symptoms our team at Elizabeth Street Physiotherapy can help you.

-Neck pain and injuries can be categorized into:
+Neck pain and injuries can be categorised into:

-- Acute Traumatic Pain – occurs after a motor vehicle injury and fall from a bike or horse where sudden often violent head movements lead to pain.
+- Acute Traumatic Pain – occurs after a motor vehicle injury, fall from a bike or horse where sudden often violent head movements lead to pain.
 Whiplash is included in this category.

 - Postural Pain – occurs from prolonged or repeated positions or movements of the head, neck and upper torso.
 This is possibly the most common of injuries seen with the neck.
-Considering the weight of the head is around 5kg and that the necks circumference is considerably smaller, the muscles, ligaments and other soft tissue connecting the head and neck are under some strain.
+Considering the weight of the head is around 5kg and that the necks circumference is on average 36% smaller than the head, the muscles, ligaments and other soft tissue connecting the head and neck are under some strain.
 Over time micro tearing can occur in the soft tissue leading to swelling, tightening and joint stiffness and pain.Muscular tension through stress and load contributes to a picture of episodic, cyclic pain.

 - Strains And Sprains Pain – waking in the morning with a pain in the neck and unable to move, the so called “Crick in the Neck” is a common injury.
 Known as Torticollis or Wry Neck the injury is due to prolonged, abnormal strain on the soft tissue such as muscles and ligaments around the neck.
 Sleeping in a different bed, on a different pillow or even going to bed more stressed can cause this sprain / strain to occur.